zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/create-run-notebooks/oml_notebooks.md

 To create a notebook based on a template:

-1. Log in to your Oracle Machine Learning Notebooks account and click **Examples** on the home page.
+1. Sign in to your Oracle Machine Learning Notebooks account and click **Examples** on the home page.

     ![oml_homepage_examples.png](images/oml_homepage_examples.png "oml_homepage_examples.png")

 2. On the Examples Template page, click the example template based on which you want to create your notebook and then click **Create Notebook**.
 Note that clicking the notebook name opens a read-only notebook so that you can see the contents.
 Clicking anywhere else on the template box selects the template and then **Create Notebook** is enabled.
-In this example, the user clicks **Anomaly Detection** example template.
+In this example, you click **Anomaly Detection** example template.
 The Create Notebook dialog box opens.

     ![create_example_notebook.png](images/example_templates.png "example_templates.png")